Academic Success Coaching

 Students who are eligible for the SUCCESS program at Middlesex include:

 In line with the legislative intent to improve outcomes for the most vulnerable student populations, the following student populations are actively recruited for SUCCESS at Middlesex Community College:

 The following supports are available to SUCCESS students at Middlesex Community College:

 Field trips to 4yr schools

-SUCCESS at Middlesex is supported by a director, a coordinator of wellness education, a coordinator of multicultural programming, a financial wellness coach, four (4) academic coaches, peer and alumni mentors, and a program administrator.
+SUCCESS at Middlesex is supported by a director, a coordinator of wellness education, a coordinator of multicultural programming, a financial wellness coach, an LGBTQ+ coach, three (3) academic coaches, peer and alumni mentors, and a program administrator.
 Their peer mentorship program, financial wellness program, and college transfer trips are program highlights.